BCLab-UNM/CPFA-ROS/README.md

 ### Logic Controller
 ```
 The logic controller manages all the other controllers in the
+behaviours package.
+There are two finite state machines at its core,
 one for the logic state and one for the process state
 `rosparam get <parameter name>` to see the value of the paramter to confirm.
 Some other useful ways to use this if you want to modify the
 The logic state state-machine has three states